Innovation Academy Charter School: High school

 The first graduation class of the high school was spring of 2011.
 The graduating class had 100% acceptance into a 4-year college.
 The students are split into groups of approximately 9 students called an "advisory".
 The advisory is led by a member of the high school staff who helps the students with school work and high school life.
-The school year is semester based with reports sent home 1/3 and 2/3 of the way through the semester.
+The school year is semester based with reports sent home 1/2 of the way through the semester.
+Before 2023 it was 1/3 and 2/3 of the way through the semester, that students and parents would receive progress reports, however, this system has changed, with only 1 progress report being given through the semester, at about the halfway point.
 Grading is A, B, C, D, and F. Honors in individual classes are achieved by doing extra work assigned by the teacher and raises the GPA of that class by .5.
 Honors credit is not received with a D or F grade in that class.

 Middle school

 Middle school is divided into 4 "teams".
 2 teams are grades 5 and 6, and 2 others are grades 7 and 8.
 These teams are named after the outcome of the school listed above.
 The teams are further divided into advisories of 12-13 people.
 The middle school is made up of about 400 students.
 The school year is divided into quarters, with reports sent home at the end of every quarter.
-Students wishing to achieve honor roll must receive at least 3 P's and no grade below an A/P (see Grading).
-Distinguished honor roll requires no grade below a P and at least 1 D.
+Students wishing to achieve honor roll must receive at least 3's or above.
+Distinguished honor roll requires no grade below a 3.5.

 Grading

-The middle school uses a unique grading system.
-D, P, A, N, and W. D stands for distinguished and is the same as an A+.
-P stands for Proficient and is the same as a A−.
-A stands for apprentice and is the same as a C. N stands for Novice and is the same as a D. W stands for warning and is the same as an F. Students are graded on Application, Comprehension, and the school outcomes.
+The middle school used to have a unique grading system.
+D, P, A, N, and W. As of the school year 2024-2025 the middle school has changed to a more traditional ABC grading system.
+The system is still unique in the lack of an A+ in the grading system.
+These grades are associated with point values.
+Students are graded on Application, Comprehension, and the school outcomes.